mastercomfig/mastercomfig/docs/tf2/misconceptions.md

 * **-fullscreen -w -h -full -sw -window -windowed -width -height**

 These launch options may be creating an improper video mode, which is not preferred by the material system and can reduce performance.
-Try settings these options through the settings window instead.
+Try changing these options through the settings window instead.

 ## Bad CVars